TopOTheHourBot/TopOTheHourBot/README.md

 The bot will go online everyday at 2:00 PM Eastern (or, 11:00 AM Pacific in Hasan's time).
 It goes offline after 9.5 hours.

+I will, on some days, manually stop the bot from running if Hasan announces that he won't be streaming (saves me a little bit of money).

 ### How is the bot ran?

-The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that executes the [main.py](main.py) script as a [cron job](https://en.wikipedia.org/wiki/Cron).
-The bot has been moved to many different locations, however, and is likely to change again in the future.
+The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that simply executes [main.py](main.py) as a [cron job](https://en.wikipedia.org/wiki/Cron).

 ### Why does the bot chat normally sometimes?